overhead shot of plate full of gnocchi Bolognese and a hand around the plate

 Directions

-• Drain the potatoes and let them cool for 10 minutes.
-Peel them trying not to burn your fingers 🙂 Wait 10 minutes until they will get to room temperature.⁣
+• Cool and Peel.
+Drain the potatoes and let them cool slightly.
+After about 10 minutes, peel them carefull – trying not to burn your fingers :-).
+Wait 10 minutes until they will get to room temperature.⁣

-• Cook.
-In a big saucepan boil salted water with a spoon of oil (this will help the gnocchi not to stick one to another).
-Drop in some of the gnocchi and mix them.
-They are ready when they will rise to the top.
-Drain them with a draining spoon and add sauce and serve.⁣
+• Cook the Gnocchi.
+In a big saucepan boil salted water with a spoon of oil (to prevent sticking).
+Drop in some of the gnocchi and mix gently.
+They’re done when they rise to the top, usually within a couple of minutes.
+Scoop them out with a slotted spoon, add your favorite sauce, and serve immediately..⁣

 Notes